ARAUS: A Large-Scale Dataset and Baseline Models of Affective Responses to Augmented Urban Soundscapes: Data Collection Methodology

 \subsubsection{Dimensionality Reduction}

 The summary statistics were then used as individual input features to a principal component analysis (PCA), and to project each recording to a principal component space with enough dimensions to achieve \SI{90}{\percent} explained variance.
+Further details on the PCA can be found in Appendix D.

 The primary reason for using PCA in the assignment of folds was to remove correlations between multiple variables, which is desirable for noise and dimensionality reduction prior to clustering as illustrated by \cite{Flowers2021LookingClustering}, which removed correlated variables when clustering of soundscape recordings across 8 acoustic indices.